Vague Preference Policy Learning for Conversational Recommendation: Problem Definition

 \section{Problem Definition}

 \textbf{Vague Preference Multi-round Conversational Recommendation (VPMCR).} In the VPMCR scenario, we consider a dynamic conversation between a user and a conversational recommendation system (CRS).
-The user has a clear preference space, denoted as $\mathcal{C}_{CI}$ (e.g., "style" in Fig. \ref{fig:intro-exa}), and a vague preference space, denoted as $\mathcal{C}_{VI}$ (e.g., "color" and "pattern" in Fig. \ref{fig:intro-exa}).
+The user has a clear preference space, denoted as $\mathcal{C}_{CI}$ (e.g., "style" in Figure \ref{fig:intro-exa}), and a vague preference space, denoted as $\mathcal{C}_{VI}$ (e.g., "color" and "pattern" in Figure \ref{fig:intro-exa}).

-The conversation begins with the user specifying a query attribute $p_0$ (e.g., "T-shirt"), which initializes the candidate item set containing all relevant items (e.g., all "T-shirts") and the candidate attribute set containing all attributes of those items.
+The conversation begins with the user specifying a query attribute $p_0$ (e.g., "T-shirt"), which initializes the candidate item set $\mathcal{V}_{cand}$ containing all relevant items (e.g., all "T-shirts") and the candidate attribute set $\mathcal{P}_{cand}$ containing all attributes of those items.

 During the conversation, the CRS can either ask questions about attributes or provide recommendations.
 When the CRS asks questions, the user responds accordingly with their behavior depending on whether the attribute type $c$ belongs to their clear or vague preference space.
 If $c \in \mathcal{C}_{CI}$, the user \emph{honestly} accepts or rejects the displayed attributes.
 However, if $c \in \mathcal{C}_{VI}$, the user may \emph{randomly} accept or reject a potentially preferred attribute.
 When the CRS provides recommendations, the user can accept or reject one or more items from the recommended set $\mathcal{V}_{rec}$.